irmen/prog8/docs/source/syntaxreference.rst

 Range expression
 ^^^^^^^^^^^^^^^^

-A special value is the *range expression* which represents a range of numbers or characters, from the starting value to (and including) the ending value::
+A special value is the *range expression* which represents a range of integer numbers or characters, from the starting value to (and including) the ending value::

     <start>  to  <end>   [ step  <step> ]